AnandhKrishnaM/anandhkrishnam.github.io/_tabs/about.md

 “The Scholar resists the reduction of knowledge to a tool.
 I refuse the instrumentalisation of inquiry.”

 Everything is fun when you are passionate about it.
 I hope to share my passion for learning and knowledge through this webpage.
 This is a result of such a pursuit and exploration.

+Learn more about me—my skills, projects, and interests—by visiting [<i class="fas fa-user-astronaut" aria-label="View portfolio"></i>](/portfolio/index.html) or clicking the astronaut icon below.